Recovering DNS and Email After Service Blackout

 1. The Situation:

-A professional services firm lost all email and web presence after canceling an all-in-one hosting account, resulting in a complete communications blackout.
+A wellness coach lost all email and web presence after canceling an all-in-one hosting account, resulting in a complete communications blackout.

 2. The Root Cause: